youseedk/dna/src/docs/03-Code Guidelines/02-Installation-and-Usage.md

 `css/settings` includes CSS Custom Properties (also known as CSS variables) for colors, breakpoints etc.

-### fonts
-`fonts` includes the LTF Etica font used by YouSee — it's provided in four weights and two different file types (woff and woff2).

 ### scss
 The `scss` folder contains scss-variables for colors, breakpoints etc.